 what are the arguments for and against that?

 entertained this idea before and certainly would again.
-The UK does it all the
+The

 time.
 It’s certainly liberating from an artistic perspective.
 When you